South River Flood Mitigation

 2018 MVP Resiliency Plan for Towns of Ashfield & Conway; FRCOG.

 There is a South River Project Story Map provided by the Franklin Regional Council of Governments (FRCOG) which gives the history of the South River with wonderful photos and descriptions, including before and after photos of the barricade by the bridge on Main Street which was destroyed during Hurricane Irene.
+There is also a self-guided tour of the South River in Conway Center.

 In 2021, GZA GeoEnvrironmental produced a report for the FRCOG as part of the regional adaptation & resilience project entitled ‘Mohawk Trails Woodland Partnership – Project Identification & Prioritization’ for both Ashfield & Conway.
 This reports include detailed lists of projects identified as important to alleviating threats from flooding in Conway center and beyond, and each project is prioritized in depth.
 You can download that report here.